Rut Bryk

 Linnea Rut Bryk (October 18, 1916, in Stockholm – November 14, 1999, in Helsinki) was a Finnish ceramist.
+Through her printmaking, textile design and ceramics, she successfully blurred the lines between art, craft and design.
 She is considered a key reformer of modern Finnish ceramic art.

 Education and early career

-Bryk's parents were Felix Bryk, an Austrian entomologist, and Aino Mäkinen.
-Bryk studied graphic art at the Art and the Central School of Helsinki in 1936–1939 and started working in 1942 in the Arabia Factory in Helsinki working with Birger Kaipiainen.
+Bryk's parents were Felix Bryk, an Austrian entomologist specialising in butterflies, and Aino Mäkinen.
+Bryk studied graphic art at the Art and the Central School of Helsinki in 1936–1939 and was employed in 1942 by the Arabia Factory in Helsinki working with Birger Kaipiainen.

 Bryk's early works include graphical designs for greeting cards and book covers, as well as ceramic objects, such as colorful containers, trays and jewelry.
 In the mid-1940s she made faience plates characterized by pastel colors, and scenes of women in fancy hats, strolls in the park, and young courting.
 This turn to the idyllic has been interpreted as a response to the horrors of WWII The subjects were figurative, often naive, poetic and glowing in color.